Identifiability of asymmetric circular and cylindrical distributions: Introduction

 The remainder of the paper is organized as follows.
 In Section~\ref{sec:Main}, we propose a new approach to demonstrate identifiability whose conditions are weaker than those of \cite{Te63}.
-In Section~\ref{sec:applications}, we elucidate the identifiability of general sine-skewed circular distributions, including the sine-skewed von Mises (SSvM) and sine-skewed wrapped Cauchy (SSWC) distributions, and a M\"{o}bius transformed distribution.
+In Section~\ref{sec:applications}, we elucidate the identifiability of general sine-skewed circular distributions, including the sine-skewed von Mises (SSvM) and the sine-skewed wrapped Cauchy (SSWC) distributions, and a M\"{o}bius transformed distribution.
 In Section \ref{sec:applications02}, we demonstrate the identifiability of the cylindrical distribution of \cite{AL17}, which combines the sine-skewed von Mises distribution on the circle and the Weibull distribution on the non-negative linear line, and the cylindrical distribution of \cite{imoto2019cylindrical}, wherein the generalized Pareto distribution is considered for the linear part.
-Section~\ref{sec:concluding} concludes the paper, and all proofs are given in Section~\ref{proofs}.
+Section~\ref{sec:concluding} concludes the paper, and all proofs are given in Appendix~\ref{proofs}.
+We give fundamental trigonometric moment properties for sine-skewed circular distributions in Appendix~\ref{appendix:A}.